Scottish-Tech-Army/seescape-lone-working/docs/user.md

     - In the Manage Calendars section, click `Open Calendar`, then `Open Shared Calendar`.

-    - In the `Open a Shared Calendar` dialog box, enter the name of the shared person.
+    - In the `Open a Shared Calendar` dialog box, enter the name of the shared mailbox.

+    - Optionally, to add a view of the shared mailbox's emails via `Add shared folder or mailbox`.

 ### Configuring user accounts